rust-lang/rls/README.md

 ## Building

 Since the RLS is closely linked to the compiler and is in active development, you'll need a recent nightly compiler to build it.
+In our experience, the nightly from rustup should be avoided for the time being.
+Instead use a nightly you build, or one from a direct download.

 Use `cargo build` to build.